 Section 4.2 Board Membership.
 The Board shall consist of no less than seven (7) nor more than fifteen (15) Directors or such other number as may be determined from time to time by amendment of these Bylaws.
 The initial Board shall consist of the Directors serving on the date of the approval of these Restated Bylaws.
 The Town Manager of the Town of Brunswick, Maine and the President of the Friends of the Library will be non-voting Directors who will not be counted for any purpose for which the number of Directors is controlling or otherwise pertinent, including the above restrictions on the number of Directors.

 Section 4.3 Qualification and Term.
-Directors shall be elected by a majority of Members at the Annual Meeting of the Corporation.
+Directors, who may live in the Town of Brunswick or the surrounding communities, shall be elected by a majority of Members at the Annual Meeting of the Corporation.
 Directors shall serve staggered three (3) year terms so that four Directors, or as close thereto as is reasonably practicable, shall be elected each year.
 Each Director elected shall serve until his or her successor shall have been elected and qualified or until his or her earlier resignation or removal from office.
-No Director may serve more than two (2) consecutive terms in office unless, on an exceptional basis, a third term is needed for continuity of leadership as recommended by the library’s Executive Director.
+No Director may serve more than two (2) consecutive terms in office unless, on an exceptional basis, a third term is needed for continuity of leadership as recommended by the Library’s Executive Director.